French soprano - Delphine Mégret

-Described as 'Flawless' in her last performance of Mozart's Requiem (ConcertoNet), Delphine holds a first class Artist Master degree from the Guildhall School of Music & Drama and a Concert Recital Diploma for her high distinction at her final recital programme.
+Described as 'Flawless' in her performance of Mozart's Requiem by ConcertoNet, Delphine holds a first class Artist Master degree from the Guildhall School of Music & Drama and a Concert Recital Diploma for her high distinction at her final recital programme.
 She is awarded the Tracey Chadwell Memorial Prize 2018 for the Best Performance of a New Work for Voice at the Wigmore Hall new music recital for the première of composer's Dimitrios Rontsis : Involutae Septempunctata.

 In opera she was recently Barbara Gerl, the first Pamina, in the musical theatre Mozart & Salieri by Jean Naguel in which she performs Mozart's arias of Pamina, Despina, Zerlina and Papagena : at the Festival of Avignon 2019 and at the festival Le bateau-lune in Swizterland in 2020 with the Swiss company La Marelle.

-She has also performed the following roles for various opera scenes: Sophie (Der Rosenkavalier - Strauss), Nedda (I Pagliacci - Leoncavallo), Sophie (Werther - Massenet), Chocholka (The Cunning Little Vixen - Janacek), as well as Despina with the British Youth Opera conducted by Stuart Baker.
+She has also performed the following roles in opera scenes: Sophie (Der Rosenkavalier - Strauss), Nedda (I Pagliacci - Leoncavallo), Sophie (Werther - Massenet), Chocholka (The Cunning Little Vixen - Janacek), as well as Despina with the British Youth Opera conducted by Stuart Baker.

 Her last contemporary opera role was Katie, the main role in the opera premiere of Clare Elton's Years ago I died in 2018.